developergovindgupta/move-rotate-resizer/readme.md

         onRotateEnd: null,          // call-back function that called when release rotate handler
         onResizerShown: null,       // call-back function that called when resizer is first time shown on target
         onResizerHide: null,        // call-back function that called when resizer is hide on target
+        isHideOnResize: true,       // if true then resizer will not visible at the time of dragging so that target visible clearly
+        isHoverLine: true,          // if true then target element on mouse hover hoverLine visible for highlight target element
         resizers: {
             n: true,                // top middle resize handler            true:visible|false:hidden
             s: true,                // bottom middle resize handler